How to start a landscaping business

 Landscaping is an industry that requires a lot of specialized equipment, and you’ll want to have a clear idea of what tools you’ll need to make your business launch a success.
 What equipment will you need to purchase to serve your first client?
 Make a list of your must-haves (as well as a wish list).

-Here are the basic pieces of equipment needed to start a landscaping or lawn care business.
+Here are the essential pieces of equipment needed to start a landscaping or lawn care company.
 (Make sure to budget for quality, too.
 It’s important.)

 1. A truck and a trailer: You’ll need transportation to and from your worksite.
 If you don’t already have access to a heavy-duty truck, you’ll need to set aside money to purchase one.